Research Synthesis

 The data converges on a few clear principles:

-Density over length.
+Density over length, with vertical nuance.
 The grounding budget is ~1,929 words.
 Content past the first 540 words of grounding has diminishing returns.
 Pages under 1,000 words retain 61% of their content in AI answers; pages over 3,000 words retain 13%.
-Front-load the substance.
+But the length-citation relationship is vertical-specific: in finance, shorter content wins (the relationship inverts).
+In education and crypto, length is rewarded linearly.
+SaaS shows the weakest length effect.
+Under 1,000 words underperforms in every vertical studied.
+The aggregate near-zero correlation (Ahrefs) masks strong vertical-specific effects.

-Optimize for fan-out, not just the primary query.
+Optimize for fan-out and the primary query.
 A single user query generates 3-28 sub-queries.
-Content that covers multiple facets of a topic — with each section independently extractable — has more entry points into the AI retrieval pipeline.
+Content that covers multiple facets of a topic, with each section independently extractable, has more entry points into the AI retrieval pipeline.

 Freshness is a lever.
 For non-Google AI platforms, content updated within 3 months gets cited at nearly 2x the rate of older content.
 Quarterly refresh cadence is a baseline, not a luxury.